The rich and ancient history of the Harrisson family name dates back to the time of the Anglo-Saxon

 Early Notables of the Harrisson family (pre 1700)

-Another 77 words (6 lines of text) are included under the topic Early Harrisson Notables in all our PDF Extended History products and printed products wherever possible.
+, in the 16th and 17th century, variously as one of the early woollen cloth merchants...
+Another 64 words (5 lines of text) are included under the topic Early Harrisson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harrisson family to Ireland